 Windows Professional for Workstations and Windows Enterprise provide advanced features for professional studios and large businesses.
 For more information, refer to the side-by-side comparison in the official Microsoft Windows business edition comparison chart.

 Before the release of Microsoft Windows, Microsoft users were used to the single-task command line operating system MS-DOS.
 Because Microsoft names most of its products with one word, it needed a word that best describes its new GUI operating system.
 Microsoft chose "Windows" because of the multiple windows that allow different tasks and programs to run at the same time.
 Because you cannot trademark a common name like "Windows," it's officially known as "Microsoft Windows."

 All computers need an operating system to work, and Microsoft Windows is the most popular operating system today.
 If your computer comes with Windows, you can erase everything and install a variant of Linux (e.g., Ubuntu).
 However, realize that for new computer users installing and using Linux can be difficult.

 Microsoft Windows help pages

-- How to determine your version of Windows.
+- How to determine the version of Windows on a computer.